guillaumepot/guillaumepot/README.md

 ## About Me
 Tech & Data passsionate, I pursue my professional goals as IA Engineer.
-Love Ops (Mlops), Data Engineering & Machine Kearning, I also have a strong foundation as team & project managament.
+Mlops, Data Engineering & Machine Learning, I also have a strong foundation as team & project managament.

 ---